Sabbir-123/Assign_11_client/README.md

 * Registered User Can review a service
 * Register User can see all his/her review in one place
 * Registered user can update and delete his/her review
-* Admin can update and delete review
+* Admin can view, update and delete all user's reviews